 When the Group has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
-When it has neither transferred nor retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the Group continues to recognise the transferred asset to the extent of the Group's continuing involvement.
+When it has neither transferred on retained substantially all of the risks and rewards of ownership, when it has neither transferred on retained substantially all of the risks and rewards of the asset, nor transferred control of the asset, the Group continues to recognise the transferred asset to the extent of the Group's continuing involvement.
 In that case, the Group also recognises an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Group has retained